Frankasaurus/frankasaurus.github.io/content/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/Characters/Roderick.md

 # Relationships
 > TODO
 ### Eliëne
-[[Dimure Los#Eliëne|Eliëne]] is a haunting of Roderick's dreams, whose purpose, state of being, and motive is yet unknown.
+[[Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/NPC's/Olvex' Worshippers/Dimure Los#Eliëne|Eliëne]] is a haunting of Roderick's dreams, whose purpose, state of being, and motive is yet unknown.
 # Character information
 ## Quests
 Roderick is bound to get rid of his relationship with [[Sargenet]], or to at least be unbound to this fiend.